 With the city's population ballooning in the mid-19th century, the New York State Legislature set aside a large swath of land to create a much-needed public park.
 After winning a design contest in 1858, landscape architects Frederick Law Olmsted and Calvert Vaux were tasked with bringing to life what Olmsted called "the lungs of the city."

 The park has changed and evolved over the century and a half since then to become what it is today: a diverse public space encompassing forest paths, ponds and fountains, performance spaces and long, dreamy stretches of green.
-Here's how to enjoy it to the hilt:
+And the latest change came in June 2018 when the park became automobile-free.

 Central Park is easily accessible via the subway, with entrances running all along the park.